Best cooling fans of 2021 | CNN Underscored

 - Speed settings: How many speeds does the fan operate in?

-- Noise level: Do the settings range from a near-silent, 26dB Sleep setting and a comfortably quiet, 28dB White Noise setting up to more powerful settings?
+- Noise level: Do the settings range from a near-silent, 26 dB Sleep setting and a comfortably quiet, 28 dB White Noise setting up to more powerful settings?

 - Range: How many feet does the fan’s airflow reach?